nayr31/TTRPG-Stuff/10 - Player Campaigns/Draconic Override/Players/Heretic.md

 - Mana/Grit pool of 6 and 6 (2 and 2 per level)
 - A Subclass
 - 1 Exploit and 2 spells (+1 spell and an exploit/spell per level)
+- 2 Career points (1/level) (1 career and a node, or two careers - both entry perks)

 **Level 1:**